crsuzh/SwissRN/content/computational/index.md

 ### Seminar Series{#seminar}

-*Join us every third Wednesday of the month at 5 pm (CET) exploring ways to become computationally more reproducible.*
+*Join us every third Thursday of the month at 15:00 (CET) exploring ways to become computationally more reproducible.*
 In this seminar series, we will explore the challenges and opportunities of achieving computational reproducibility in research.
 We will discuss best practices for data management, code sharing, and documentation, as well as tools and techniques for achieving reproducible results.
 Join us as we delve into this important topic and work towards enhancing the reproducibility and transparency of scientific research.

 The seminar is free to attend and no registration is required.
 Join us on [Zoom](https://ethz.zoom.us/j/65832714361).